nikgrinding/LEETCODE/0049 - Group Anagrams/README.md

 ## Approach
 - Create a dictionary to act as a hashtable
 - Traverse through each string in `strs`
-- For each string, calculate the frequency of its characters and use this frequency as the key in the hash table.
+- For each string, calculate the frequency of its characters and use this frequency as the key in the hash table
-- If the key exists, append the string to its value.
+- If the key exists, append the string to its value
-- If not, add a new entry in the hash table with the frequency as the key and the string in a new list as the value.
+- If not, add a new entry in the hash table with the frequency as the key and the string in a new list as the value

 ## Complexity
 - Time: O(n*k)